EME 444: Global Energy Enterprise (Fall 2023)

 This syllabus is divided into several sections.
-You can read it sequentially by scrolling down the length of the document or by clicking on any of the links below to “jump” to a specific section.
-It is essential that you read the entire document as well as material covered in the course Orientation.
+You can read it sequentially by scrolling down the length of the document.
+It is essential that you read the entire document as well as the material covered in the course Orientation.
 Together these serve as our course "contract."

-- A note about contacting me: The best way to reach me with or without an appointment is via email.
-Please use Canvas email (see below).
-I check my email frequently, and will respond to you within 1 business day.
+- A note about contacting me: The best way to reach me is via Canvas email ("inbox").
+I check my email frequently and will do my best to respond to you within 24 hours during the work week.
+I cannot guarantee prompt responses during the weekend.
 If you have a question regarding course content (unless you do not want others to see it) I request that you use the Questions about EME 444? discussion board.
-This may help other students who have the same or similar question.
+This may help other students who have the same or similar questions.
+NOTE: Do not wait until Sunday night to email me with a question about an assignment; EXPECT A 24 hour turnaround, minimum.

-- Office Hours: I will check for and reply to messages at least once each workday, and most weekend days.
-Please contact me to make an appointment if you’d like to speak to me at a given time.
-I am flexible and will make every effort to accommodate your schedule.
-My schedule is generally most open weekday evenings and weekends
+- Office Hours: I do not hold regular office hourse for this course, but am happy to speak with students who have questions.
+I will check for and reply to Canvas messages at least once each workday, and some weekend days.
+Please contact me through Canvas email to make an appointment if you’d like to speak to me at a given time.

 Description: Industry perspective on the resources, technologies, engineering approaches, and externalities involved in satisfying worldwide energy demand profitably and sustainably.
 A strong focus is placed on non-market actors and stakeholders.

 Prerequisites: ECON 104 or equivalent, EGEE 102, EGEE 120.
-Please note, per university prerequisite policy students who do not meet these prerequisites may be dis-enrolled during the first 10-day free add-drop period.
+Students should come into this course having seen at least some basic energy concepts in a previous course.
+If terms like BTU and Watt are totally foreign to you, then you likely don't have enough prior preparation to succeed in EME 444.
+I also expect that students have some basic knowledge of how to use internet web browsers, word processing programs (like Microsoft Word), spreadsheet programs (like Microsoft Excel), and presentation programs (like Microsoft Powerpoint).
+All of this software is available to you free as a Penn State student.
+Please note, per university prerequisite policy, students who do not meet these prerequisites may be dis-enrolled during the first 10-day free add-drop period.
 If you have not yet completed all of these courses, please contact the instructor to request a waiver or drop this course and retake it at a later date.

 The global energy enterprise is the collective industry supplying the energy that an increasing majority of the world depends upon.
 The industry consists of many competing yet interdependent organizations.
 Some energy producers are large, but many are small; some are independently owned, others state-owned, and still others a little of both.
 A desired competitive advantage may be viewed in the context of the market environment alone.
 However, in the industry of global energy enterprise, a significant advantage can be won or lost due to nonmarket forces and strategies.
 The activities of the energy industry tend to generate large externalities that may be obscured, exported, or passed on to future generations.
 Social networking tools have reduced costs of coordination for collective action against externalization, potentially leading to impediments and even loss of access to markets.
 This suggests the critical need to learn both market and nonmarket strategies in the global energy enterprise.